MartinGris/MMM-GoogleMaps-Tracking/README.md

 Obtain an api key at [Google Developer's page](https://developers.google.com/maps/documentation/javascript/).

 ## Notification
-Use 'UPDATE_POSITION' notification for updating the location.
+Use `UPDATE_POSITION` notification for updating the location.
 Pass latitude and longitude in a payload object:
 ```js
 	{
 		payload:{